‘No Laughing or Screaming Allowed’ Is a Fast-Paced Storytelling Game That Will Have Everyone In Stitches

-“No Laughing or Screaming Allowed” is a hilarious storytelling game (and exercise in reverse psychology) for kids ages 8-to-tween who might be feeling anxious, frustrated, or just plain bored ⏤ and who have no idea how to let it go.
+“No Laughing or Screaming Allowed” is a hilarious storytelling activity for kids ages 8-to-tween who might be feeling anxious, frustrated, or just plain bored ⏤ and who have no idea how to let it go.
 The premise of the game is simple, yet incredibly difficult: Have everybody in a circle tell or act out a funny, scary, or scream-worthy anecdote without anybody in the group laughing, giggling, or yelling.
 The entire circle has to remain pin-drop quiet until every single story has been told.
 It’s pretty much impossible to pull off, and that’s why the game is so much fun ⏤ it always spark rip-roaring laughter and a barrel of good times.

 Even better, it can reduce anxiety, teach creative storytelling, and help kids focus and learn empathy, all while mentally exhausting the entire lot.
 My kids have gotten so tired from playing that they ask to stop to do their homework.
 It’s like being tickled ⏤ sometimes you just have to yell ‘uncle’ and pull yourself together.
 “No Laughing or Screaming Allowed” can be played with as few as one parent and one child, or as many as five kids, and requires no materials or supplies, except stories.